 As pressures to reduce cost and production time in the fashion industry mount, corners are often cut, creating negative environmental impacts.
 Water pollution, the use of toxic chemicals and increasing levels of textile waste are top concerns.

 So what’s the best thing we can do as consumers?
-The obvious stuff: Keep our clothing in use for longer, shop at thrift or consignment stores, or just buy less new stuff!
+We can start by keeping our clothing in use for longer periods, shopping at thrift or consignment stores that support the circular economy, donating our unused clothing to those in need, or just buying less stuff!